In this article, you’ll find answers to questions like:

 Few moments are harder for a parent than leaving your baby or toddler at child care for the first time.
 Your stomach may clench with nerves, your head may swim with doubt.
 No one, you tell yourself, knows your baby like you do!

 But once you’ve found the right place, you can gain peace of mind knowing your little one is growing, thriving and learning while you work or go to school.

-“This is one of the first and most important decisions you make in your child’s life because we know the first five years are so important,” says Jennifer Coleman, a program officer with Children’s Services Council of Palm Beach County.
+“This is one of the first and most important decisions you make in your child’s life because we know the first five years are so important,” says Jennifer Coleman, former program officer with Children’s Services Council of Palm Beach County.

 Quality infant and toddler care, with low child-to-teacher ratios, is always the hardest type of child care to find.
-That means expectant parents need to start looking before their baby is born, Coleman says.
+That means expectant parents should start looking before their baby is born, Coleman says.

-- Reach out for help: The Early Learning Coalition of Palm Beach County has a Child Care Resource & Referral team set up to answer parents’ questions about local child care, including help paying for care.
+- Reach out for help: Early Learning Coalition of Palm Beach County has a Child Care Resource & Referral team to answer parents’ questions about local child care, including help paying for it.
 The team can narrow your search for child-care locations.
-For more information, call 561.514.3300.
+For more information, call 561-514-3300.

 - Check the license: Before you visit any child-care site, make sure it’s licensed.
-Do not consider unlicensed child care settings!
-Contact the Florida Department of Children & Families, which provides licensure information, as well as the child-care site’s most recent inspections.
+Do not consider unlicensed child-care settings!
+Consult Florida Department of Children & Families, which provides licensure information and the child-care site’s most recent inspections.

-- Consider the type: Think about what type of child care setting you would like for your child.
+- Consider the type: Think about what type of child-care setting you would like for your child.
 You can choose a child-care center or a school-based site, where children are cared for in groups based on their age and by a required number of teachers or caregivers.
 Or you can choose a family child-care home.
-This is where a licensed professional cares for about four to six children (who could range in age) in his or her own home.
+This is where a licensed professional cares for about four to six children (who could range in age) in his or her home.